w3c/cogai/demos/nlp/dinner/README.md

 Notes:

 * The British Council provide a [nice summary of English grammar for questions](https://learnenglish.britishcouncil.org/english-grammar-reference/questions-and-negatives).
-* Verbs can be annotated with *mode* to signal that they are being used for a question rather than an assertion.
+* Verbs can be annotated with *mode* to signal that they are being used for a question rather than an assertion, and hence had subject in a different position
+* Verbs need a way to indicate the tense, e.g. the future tense as in "I will bring flowers" vs the future conditional tense as in "I would bring flowers".
+* I am not quite sure whether to handle exclamations separately or as part of noun phrases.
+It depends on whether the exclamation is considered to a separate sentence (e.g. "Yes.
+I would like tomato soup") or part of a following phrase (e.g. "Yes thanks").
+* The next step will be to include syntactic parameters such as number and gender
 * The examples are missing the semantics and the pragmatics.
-I will explore those as a following exercise, along with other syntactic modifiers.
+I will explore those as a further exercise.
 </details>

 ## Syntactic Processing